Real Name: M-11

 That evening, the business manager broke into the lab and set the robot up so that he could control it.
 He was tired of the scientist, who refused to speed up the robot's production, and believed that it was already set for release to the public.

 The following day, the scientist was about to install a regulator to control the robot, when the manager ordered the robot to "kill the man in the room"; it did so, strangling its creator.
 The manager entered, pleased-- and then the robot strangled him.
 It then set off to find more men in rooms to strangle.

 Maybe events occurred just like this for the Human Robot of Earth

 In Thunderbolts I#29, Machine Man had a bust of the Human Robot's head on his mantel, next to Ultron and Robotman (of DC's Doom Patrol).

-(What If I#9 (fb)) - However, it did not get far, and fell into the sea where it was short-circuited by water.
+(What If I#9 (fb)) - Following an adventure paralleling Menace I#11, the Human Robot fell into the sea where it was short-circuited by water.